AdobeDocs/workfront.en/help/classic/manage-work/projects/define-a-business-case/apply-legacy-pools-to-business-case.md

 You can&nbsp;associate a Legacy Resource Pool with a project as part of completing the Legacy Resource Estimates section of the Business Case of the project.

-For more information about creating a Business Case, see [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+For more information about creating a Business Case, see [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

 ## Apply a Legacy Resource Pool to the Business Case